 The W. Garfield Weston Foundation

-The W. Garfield Weston Foundation is celebrating its 60th anniversary in 2019.
-On this occasion, the Nature Conservancy of Canada (NCC) also celebrates the Foundation’s 30 years of conservation leadership, helping to protect some of Canada’s most ecologically significant places.
+The W. Garfield Weston Foundation celebrated its 60th anniversary in 2020.
+On this occasion, the Nature Conservancy of Canada (NCC) also celebrated the Foundation’s 30 years of conservation leadership, helping to protect some of Canada’s most ecologically significant places.

 Since its first gift to NCC in 1989, The W. Garfield Weston Foundation has generously supported hundreds of projects across Canada.
 In 1997, we jointly launched the Waterton Park Front Project, a 12,950-hectare (32,000-acre) initiative that changed the course of conservation in this country by providing the template for multiple Foundation-funded landscape-scale projects to follow, including the Manitoba Tall Grass Prairie Preserve, Musquash Estuary and Norfolk Forests and Long Point Wetlands.